digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 implementation.

-Its intended audience are developers of DAML ledgers, who are using the :doc:`DAML Ledger Implementation Kit </daml-integration-kit/index>` to develop a DAML ledger on top of their distributed-ledger or database of choice.
+Its intended audience are developers of DAML ledgers, who are using the DAML Ledger Implementation Kit to develop a DAML ledger on top of their distributed-ledger or database of choice.

 Use this tool to verify if your Ledger API endpoint conforms to the :doc:`DA